dax8it/ATJIUJITSU-REAL-NEW/content/pages/toddler-jiujitsu.md

 ##### \*\*PLEASE CHECK AVAILABILITY BEFORE ENROLLING IN OUR TODDLER PROGRAM AS SPOTS ARE LIMITED FOR THAT CLASS

-##### **ONCE ALL SPOTS ARE FILLED, YOU MAY STILL ENROLL YOUR CHILD FOR A TRIAL, BUT TO ENROLL FOR OUR MONTHLY PROGRAM, PLEASE JOIN OUR WAIT LIST.**

-* Please give us a call at (917) 745-1772 or send us an email at [atjiujitsunyc@gmail.com](mailto:atjiujitsunyc@gmail.com) letting us know you would like to be added to the Wait List.
-We apologize for the inconvenience.
+* Please give us a call at (917) 745-1772 or send us an email at [atjiujitsunyc@gmail.com](mailto:atjiujitsunyc@gmail.com) letting us know you would like to be added to the Wait List if all spots are full.

 <br>